Sjwilhelms/BootChamp/README.md

 ### DESIGN

 The user stories establish the CRUD functionality of the website.
-Posts, Comments, and Profiles each have a data model that relates to a built in User model.
+Posts, Comments, Profiles and Likes each have a data model that relates to a built in User model.
+The entity relationships laid out below includes some features that were not implemented in sprint 1.

 ![ERD document](static/images/readme/erd.png/)